privacyguides/privacyguides.org/docs/os/macos-overview.md

 ##### App Sandbox

-macOS apps downloaded from the App Store are required to be sandboxed usng the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).
+macOS apps downloaded from the App Store are required to use the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).

-!!! warning

-    Software downloaded from outside the official App Store is not required to be sandboxed.
 You should avoid non-App Store software as much as possible.

 ##### Antivirus